 fullness in human life.
 The College of Arts, Sciences, and Social Work, through its highly competent faculty and staff, is committed to excellence in providing Christian liberal education.
 Education in the CASSW is geared towards the preparation of students for their various professions as responsible leaders and useful members of society, nurtured with the Christian values of faith, character, and service.

 Mylene G. Dinglasan, Ed.D.

-Welcome to the College of Arts, Sciences and Social Work (CASSW) as it continues to celebrate its 76 years of animating the mission and vision of the university and to cascade these various programs and activities to its academic and non-academic members.
+Welcome to the College of Arts and Sciences (CAS) as it continues to celebrate its 76 years of animating the mission and vision of the university and to cascade these various programs and activities to its academic and non-academic members.